 The ultimate goal of both dog and handler is to locate the missing person and reunite them with their family.

-You can be involved in many ways.
-We are looking for dog handlers with their own dogs, search support roles, people to hide for the dogs and fundraisers.
+You can do so in one of many capacities.
+We are looking for suitable dogs for training, dog handlers, dog support, helpers, support, people to hide for the dogs (MISPERS) and fund-raisers.